 High Desert Test Sites is a non-profit organization that supports immersive experiences and exchanges between artists, critical thinkers, and general audiences – challenging all to expand their definition of art to take on new areas of relevancy.

 As a conceptual entity we are dedicated to "learning from what we are not."
 We believe there are many ways to live, and that learning from others can offer new insight and perspectives on ourselves, and the everyday environments we may think we already know well.
 Our mission is inspired by those visionary individuals who have made their work their life practice – who create intellectually rigorous and culturally relevant work regardless of the market or other outside factors.

-HDTS programs includes guides to the high desert’s cultural test sites: immersive excursions, solo projects, workshops, publications, and residencies.
+HDTS programs include guides to the high desert’s cultural test sites, immersive excursions, solo projects, workshops, publications, and residencies.

 To challenge traditional conventions of ownership, property, and patronage.
 Most projects will ultimately belong to no one and are intended to melt back into the landscape as new ones emerge.